 Try to think in terms of which part of your identity makes it easier for you compared to others.

-Because most people will understand it easily, let’s try to understand what gender privilege might be.
+Because most people will understand it easily, let’s try to understand what gender entitlement might be.
 I am picking gender privilege as an example because as an Indian woman, I have experienced some things first hand.
 So it is easier for me to identify that.

 Ask the below questions to yourself.